stevensdavid/katacoda-scenarios/docker-git/git-server.md

 `sudo su git`{{execute T1}}

 Next create an ssh key for your new user.
 The command will ask for a file location and a passphrase: accept the default file and leave the passphrase empty.
-In your real server, the passphrase should be made secure.
+On your real server, the passphrase should be made secure.

 `ssh-keygen -t rsa`{{execute T1}}